oneops/oneops.github.io/developer/core-development/index.md

 Once the VM is up and running, you can access the OneOps user interface at [http://localhost:9090](http://localhost:9090).

+Subsequently you can `suspend` or `halt` the VM with vagrant or use the VirtualBox user interface as desired.
+Refer to the Vagrant and VirtualBox documentation for further information.

 ## Database Schema

 OneOps uses a PostgreSQL database for model storage.
 Some information about the